comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Support

-For support and bug reports, please create an issue, or create a pull request, or contact @coliasq on .
+For support and bug reports, please create an issue, or create a pull request, or better contact @colaiasq on telegram or "Imre" from the https://comingofflais.com forum telegram group.

 ## License